Kosmos Energy (NYSE:KOS) Stock Price Down 5%

-A number of analysts recently commented on the stock.
-Barclays upped their price target on shares of Kosmos Energy from $10.40 to $11.60 and gave the company an “overweight” rating in a research note on Wednesday, August 24th.
-Berenberg Bank upgraded shares of Kosmos Energy from a “hold” rating to a “buy” rating and increased their target price for the stock from $8.30 to $8.50 in a research note on Thursday, August 25th.
-Finally, StockNews.com upgraded shares of Kosmos Energy from a “sell” rating to a “hold” rating in a research report on Thursday, May 12th.
-One research analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $9.87.
+A number of equities research analysts have recently weighed in on KOS shares.
+Berenberg Bank upgraded Kosmos Energy from a “hold” rating to a “buy” rating and boosted their target price for the stock from $8.30 to $8.50 in a research report on Thursday, August 25th.
+Barclays boosted their target price on Kosmos Energy from $10.40 to $11.60 and gave the stock an “overweight” rating in a research report on Wednesday, August 24th.
+Finally, StockNews.com upgraded Kosmos Energy from a “sell” rating to a “hold” rating in a report on Thursday, May 12th.
+One investment analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $9.87.

-In related news, Director Roy A. Franklin sold 20,732 shares of the business’s stock in a transaction that occurred on Monday, June 13th.
-The shares were sold at an average price of $7.10, for a total transaction of $147,197.20.
-Following the completion of the sale, the director now directly owns 52,009 shares in the company, valued at $369,263.90.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-1.67% of the stock is currently owned by company insiders.
+In other Kosmos Energy news, Director Roy A. Franklin sold 20,732 shares of the business’s stock in a transaction dated Monday, June 13th.
+The stock was sold at an average price of $7.10, for a total value of $147,197.20.
+Following the completion of the transaction, the director now directly owns 52,009 shares of the company’s stock, valued at $369,263.90.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Insiders own 1.67% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the company.
-Captrust Financial Advisors boosted its position in shares of Kosmos Energy by 50.1% in the first quarter.
-Captrust Financial Advisors now owns 4,394 shares of the oil and gas producer’s stock worth $32,000 after purchasing an additional 1,467 shares during the period.
-Advisory Services Network LLC boosted its position in shares of Kosmos Energy by 5.8% in the first quarter.
-Advisory Services Network LLC now owns 27,425 shares of the oil and gas producer’s stock worth $197,000 after purchasing an additional 1,500 shares during the period.
-Royal Bank of Canada boosted its position in shares of Kosmos Energy by 5.1% in the first quarter.
-Royal Bank of Canada now owns 33,606 shares of the oil and gas producer’s stock worth $241,000 after purchasing an additional 1,618 shares during the period.
-PNC Financial Services Group Inc. boosted its position in shares of Kosmos Energy by 143.6% in the first quarter.
-PNC Financial Services Group Inc. now owns 3,579 shares of the oil and gas producer’s stock worth $26,000 after purchasing an additional 2,110 shares during the period.
-Finally, Xponance Inc. boosted its position in shares of Kosmos Energy by 14.3% in the second quarter.
-Xponance Inc. now owns 24,483 shares of the oil and gas producer’s stock worth $152,000 after purchasing an additional 3,070 shares during the period.
-86.87% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Captrust Financial Advisors boosted its position in shares of Kosmos Energy by 50.1% during the first quarter.
+Captrust Financial Advisors now owns 4,394 shares of the oil and gas producer’s stock worth $32,000 after buying an additional 1,467 shares during the period.
+Advisory Services Network LLC boosted its position in shares of Kosmos Energy by 5.8% during the first quarter.
+Advisory Services Network LLC now owns 27,425 shares of the oil and gas producer’s stock worth $197,000 after buying an additional 1,500 shares during the period.
+Royal Bank of Canada boosted its position in shares of Kosmos Energy by 5.1% during the first quarter.
+Royal Bank of Canada now owns 33,606 shares of the oil and gas producer’s stock worth $241,000 after buying an additional 1,618 shares during the period.
+PNC Financial Services Group Inc. boosted its position in shares of Kosmos Energy by 143.6% during the first quarter.
+PNC Financial Services Group Inc. now owns 3,579 shares of the oil and gas producer’s stock worth $26,000 after buying an additional 2,110 shares during the period.
+Finally, Xponance Inc. boosted its position in shares of Kosmos Energy by 14.3% during the second quarter.
+Xponance Inc. now owns 24,483 shares of the oil and gas producer’s stock worth $152,000 after buying an additional 3,070 shares during the period.
+86.87% of the stock is owned by institutional investors and hedge funds.

 Kosmos Energy Ltd., a deep-water independent oil and gas exploration and production company, focuses along the Atlantic Margins.
 The company's primary assets include production offshore Ghana, Equatorial Guinea, and the U.S. Gulf of Mexico, as well as a gas development offshore Mauritania and Senegal.